patrickfung/azureipblocking/README.md

 # azureipblocking

-The program for blocking IP through updating on Azure AD's Named Location (i.e. work together with Conditional Access)
+The program for blocking IP through updating on Azure AD's Named Location by using Microsoft Graph API (i.e. work together with Conditional Access)

 Pre-process
 1. Create the new Application through App Registration on Azure AD